Dynatrace/dynatrace-operator/config/olm/README.md

 # How To Test OLM

-If you want to know what is actually happening the background before testing, goto the `What is actually happening` section.
+If you want to know what is actually happening in the background before testing, go to the `What is actually happening` section.

-Stuff you should have installed locally:
+Prerequisites:
 - [operator-sdk](https://sdk.operatorframework.io/docs/installation/)
 - [opm](https://docs.openshift.com/container-platform/4.6/cli_reference/opm-cli.html)
 - docker or podman

 Steps:
-1. Get an openshift cluster that has OLM, and use `oc login` on it
+1. Get an Openshift cluster that has OLM, and use `oc login` on it
-2. If want you want to test is has no bundle yet => run `make bundle`
+2. If want you want to test but there is no bundle yet => run `make bundle`
    - example: `make bundle PLATFORM=openshift VERSION=0.6.0`
 3. Run `make test-olm` (with the same args as the `make bundle` + TAG)
    - example: `make test-olm PLATFORM=openshift VERSION=0.6.0 TAG=test`
-4. Go to the UI of the openshift cluster
+4. Go to the UI of the Openshift cluster
    - Go to `Operators -> OperatorHub`
    - Search for `Dynatrace`
    - Find your test operator among the actually released ones and install it.